isdood/STARWEAVE/docs/issues/image-generation-issues.md

 ### Notes
 1) ROCm is not working yet - I think it's related to my Arch Linux setup though, not due to the project itself
-2) We can properly generate images using the Python service & through the Elixir client (mix image.gen) - need to ensure the Elixir components can communicate with the Python service, rather than explicitly through the mix command.
-At least I'm assuming that's the case, perhaps there's a different way to do it, ie. without having the Python service running as a separate process...
-I think this is how the mix command works, need clarification
+2) In terms of the proposed "persistent existence" system - It'd be interesting to enable STARWEAVE to test it's own image generation in the background, learning how to best utilize it's image generation model.
+While the current model is not the best, STARWEAVE could learn to enhance/manipulate user prompts to generate the best possible images
+3) STARWEAVE can generate images from text prompts, but it can't generate text from images yet.
+STARWEAVE needs to be able to process images and generate text descriptions of them as well
-3) Need to now integrate with the existing web interface
+4) Need to now integrate with the existing web interface